FABtotum/fabui-colibri/README.md

 the first Operating System in the world completely developed for 3D printing.

-## Fabui-Colibri beta is ready for testing
+## Fabui-colibri beta is ready for testing
-The FABtotum Development Team is pleased to announce that the public beta release of **Fabui-Colibri** is now available.
+The FABtotum Development Team is pleased to announce that the public beta release of **Fabui-colibri** is now available.

 This beta release is made available to allow a broad user base to test and evaluate the next major version, but is not recommended for production use at this stage.